State-recognized tribes in the United States: Federal law

-The United States Constitution, as interpreted by the Supreme Court, gives ultimate authority with regard to matters affecting the American Indian tribes to the United States federal governnment.
+The United States Constitution, as interpreted by the Supreme Court, gives ultimate authority with regard to matters affecting the American Indian tribes to the United States federal government.
 Under US federal law and regulations, an American Indian tribe is a group of Native Americans with self-government authority.
 This defines those tribes recognized by the federal government.
+By 2021, 574 tribes had been recognized by the federal government, often as a result of the process of treaties setting up reservations in the 19th century.